goodvibes2/BackupGnuCashLinux/src/backupgnucash/README.md

   The archive file name will be created in the following format
   ```
     GnuCash[BOOK]_yyyyMMddhhmmss[_Version].7z
   ```
   where
   - [BOOK] is the data file name without the .gnucash extension
   - yyyyMMddhhmmss is the current date and time
   - [_Version] is the optional GnuCash version number if entered.

-- Each archive file will contain encrypted copies of the 3 data files.
+- Each archive file will contain encrypted copies of the selected data and configuration files.
 The files will be encrypted, using the entered password, by free software **7-Zip**, using AES-256 encryption.

   BackupGnuCash is not intended to be used to conceal illegal activities.
   The GnuCash data files are encrypted in the archive because, even though